FuelCell Energy (FCEL)

 5. Revenue Growth

-Reviewing a company’s long-term sales performance reveals insights into its quality.
-Even a bad business can shine for one or two quarters, but a top-tier one grows for years.
-Luckily, FuelCell Energy’s sales grew at an incredible 17.4% compounded annual growth rate over the last five years.
-Its growth beat the average industrials company and shows its offerings resonate with customers.
+Examining a company’s long-term performance can provide clues about its quality.
+Any business can put up a good quarter or two, but many enduring ones grow for years.
+Over the last five years, FuelCell Energy grew its sales at an incredible 19.6% compounded annual growth rate.
+Its growth surpassed the average industrials company and shows its offerings resonate with customers, a great starting point for our analysis.

 We can better understand the company’s revenue dynamics by analyzing its backlog, or the value of its outstanding orders that have not yet been executed or delivered.
-FuelCell Energy’s backlog reached $1.19 billion in the latest quarter and averaged 9.9% year-on-year growth over the last two years.
+FuelCell Energy’s backlog reached $1.17 billion in the latest quarter and averaged 8.5% year-on-year growth over the last two years.
 Because this number is lower than its revenue growth, we can see the company fulfilled orders at a faster rate than it added new orders to the backlog.
 This implies FuelCell Energy was operating efficiently but raises questions about the health of its sales pipeline.
-FuelCell Energy Backlog

-This quarter, FuelCell Energy reported year-on-year revenue growth of 11.5%, and its $55.02 million of revenue exceeded Wall Street’s estimates by 25.1%.
+This quarter, FuelCell Energy achieved a magnificent 60.7% year-on-year revenue growth rate, but its $30.53 million of revenue fell short of Wall Street’s lofty estimates.

-Looking ahead, sell-side analysts expect revenue to grow 15.3% over the next 12 months, an improvement versus the last two years.
-This projection is eye-popping and implies its newer products and services will spur better top-line performance.
+Looking ahead, sell-side analysts expect revenue to grow 21.4% over the next 12 months, a deceleration versus the last two years.
+Despite the slowdown, this projection is commendable and suggests the market is baking in success for its products and services.

 6. Gross Margin & Pricing Power

 FuelCell Energy has bad unit economics for an industrials business, signaling it operates in a competitive market.
-As you can see below, it averaged a negative 18.7% gross margin over the last five years.
-That means FuelCell Energy lost $18.71 for every $100 in revenue.
-FuelCell Energy Trailing 12-Month Gross Margin
+As you can see below, it averaged a negative 18.4% gross margin over the last five years.
+That means FuelCell Energy lost $18.42 for every $100 in revenue.

 7. Operating Margin

-Looking at the trend in its profitability, FuelCell Energy’s operating margin decreased by 28.3 percentage points over the last five years.
+Analyzing the trend in its profitability, FuelCell Energy’s operating margin might fluctuated slightly but has generally stayed the same over the last five years.
 This raises questions about the company’s expense base because its revenue growth should have given it leverage on its fixed costs, resulting in better economies of scale and profitability.
-FuelCell Energy’s performance was poor no matter how you look at it - it shows that costs were rising and it couldn’t pass them onto its customers.

 8. Earnings Per Share